marcfrederick/php-version-compare/README.md

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/php-version-compare)](https://pypi.org/project/php-version-compare/)
 [![PyPI - License](https://img.shields.io/pypi/l/php-version-compare)](https://pypi.org/project/php-version-compare/)

+> ℹ️ **Note**: This project is feature-complete and will only receive updates for bug fixes or compatibility with new
+> Python versions.
+No new features are planned.
+If you require additional features, please consider forking the project.

 A simple Python library for comparing version strings in a manner compatible with PHP's [version_compare](https://www.php.net/manual/en/function.version-compare.php) function.
 Although this implementation is not derived from PHP's code, it passes the same tests to ensure compatibility.